AgoraIO/agora_doc_source/en-US/markdown/Voice/start_call_audio_android.md

 ## Test your app

+To test your app, follow the steps:

+1. Fill in the `appId` and `token` parameters with the App ID and temporary token that you retrieve from Agora Console.
+Fill `channelName` with the channel name that you use to generate the temporary token.
-Connect an Android device to your computer, and click `Run 'app'` on your **Android Studio**.
+2. Connect an Android device to your computer, and click `Run 'app'` on your **Android Studio**.
 A moment later you will see the project installed on your device.
-Take the following steps to test the voice call app:

-1. Grant microphone access to your app.
-2. When the app lauches, you should be able to see the user interface we created.
+3. When the app lauches, you should be able to see the user interface.
-3. Ask a friend to join the voice call with you on the [demo app](https://webdemo.agora.io/agora-websdk-api-example-4.x/basicVideoCall/index.html).
+4. Ask a friend to join the voice call with you on the [demo app](https://webdemo.agora.io/agora-websdk-api-example-4.x/basicVideoCall/index.html).
 Enter the same App ID and channel name.
-4. After your friend joins the channel, you should be able to hear each other.
+After your friend joins the channel, you should be able to hear each other.

 ## Next steps